gonidelis/ising_cuda/README.md

-# Ising model implemetation in CUDA.
+# Ising model implemetation in CUDA
 ### by Karatza Dimitra & Gonidelis Giannis